suncoast-devs/handbook/lessons/algorithms-day-four/lecture.md

 The more problems you solve, the more similar they become.

-We'll fill up our "bag of tricks" with techniques that can we can apply.
+We'll fill up our "bag of tricks" with techniques that we can apply.

 <br/>